curegit/halftone-converter/README.md

 Input images must be in a format that Pillow can read.
 Also, their color mode must be Gray (L, grayscale), LA (grayscale with alpha), RGB, RGBA, P (GIF, palette based images), or CMYK.

+A `--` is usable to terminate option parsing so remaining arguments are treated as positional arguments.

 ### Optional Arguments